alebcay/awesome-shell/README.md

 * [catcli](https://github.com/deadc0de6/catcli) -  The command line catalog tool for your offline data
 * [ccat](https://github.com/jingweno/ccat) - ccat is the colorizing cat.
 It works similar to cat but displays content with syntax highlighting.
 * [colorex](https://bitbucket.org/linibou/colorex/wiki/Home) - Displays files or sdtin with pretty colors for matched patterns.
+* [exa](https://github.com/ogham/exa) - a modern replacement for ls with more features and better defaults
 * [progress](https://github.com/Xfennec/progress) - Linux tool to show progress for `cp`, `rm`, `dd`, and more...
 * [stronghold](https://github.com/alichtman/stronghold) - Easily configure MacOS security settings from the terminal.
 * [glances](https://github.com/nicolargo/glances) - Glances an Eye on your system